 In 2015, Kathryn Miller died at the Alden Court Nursing Care and Rehabilitation Center in Fairhaven, MA at the age of 88.
 Now, her son, Stephen P. Miller, is suing the care facility for negligence resulting in her death.

 In the lawsuit, Miller alleges the nursing home failed to take the proper steps to respond to Kathryn’s distress calls.
 The suit goes on to claim that this negligence is what resulted in Kathryn’s death.

-Miller has stated in an interview with The Standard-TImes, that his mother was in good health and was not sick prior to the incident surrounding her death.
+Miller stated in an interview with The Standard-Times that his mother was in good health and was not sick prior to the incident surrounding her death.
 She arrived at Alden Court for rehabilitation after being treated for a broken hip at St. Luke’s Hospital due to a fall she suffered previously.

 There is also a discrepancy in how the incident unfolded.
-Alden Court had claimed that on the evening of her death, Kathryn returned to her room after just finishing a meal, and a staff member discovered she was having a seizure.
-This is what was reported when the EMS personnel who arrived on scene.
+Alden Court claimed that on the evening of her death, Kathryn returned to her room after just finishing a meal and a staff member discovered she was having a seizure.
+This is also what was reported when the EMS personnel arrived on scene.

 However, Alden Court’s official records indicate that three hours passed between the time that Kathryn finished her meal and the time she suffered the alleged seizure.

 Alden Court’s official statements do not address the timeline discrepancy involved in Kathryn’s death.
 Rather they simply claim that Alden Court “does not serve clams.”
 Miller’s attorney, Philip N. Beauregard is asking for $1 million in compensation and damages from Alden Court as a result of their alleged negligence.